 Baroness Lynda Chalker founded AML in 1997 based on her passion for Africa, and her belief that the private sector will be central to driving development across the continent.
-At a time when the main narrative surrounding Africa was that of the ‘Hopeless Continent’, AML decided to challenge this mainstreamed and erroneous view by establishing itself as a partner of choice for companies and organisations with interests and/or projects in Africa.
+At a time when the main narrative surrounding Africa was that of the ‘hopeless continent,’ AML decided to challenge this mainstream and erroneous view.
 Central to AML’s founding ethos was and still is a commitment to align private sector commercial goals with country-level developmental agendas and priorities.
-By bridging the gap between the private and public sectors through Baroness Chalker and our team’s deep and broad relationships in both, AML was able to deliver results and commercial value to its clients while also informing their understandings of commercial opportunities, risk landscapes, and country-specific operational and regulatory environments.
+By bridging the gap between the private and public sectors through our deep and broad relationships in both, we have been able to deliver results and commercial value to our clients.
+Throughout the years, AML has informed clients’ understandings of commercial opportunities, risk landscapes, as well as country-specific operational and regulatory environments.

-AML has consistently grown over the years and is proud to play a crucial strategic advisory role to the Boards and leaders of some of the world’s biggest organisations.
+AML has consistently grown over the years and is proud to play a crucial strategic advisory role to the boards and leaders of some of the world’s biggest organisations.
 We remain a company based on relationships, not contacts.
-Our London office is located in the heart of Westminster, and in 2017, AML established a physical presence in New York City to better service the growing needs of U.S based companies.
-20 years after its founding, AML’s ethos is still firmly rooted in our passion for Africa and for the private sector, bringing our granular understanding of certain countries to help our clients improve the performance of their respective value drivers.
+Our London office is located in the heart of Westminster, and in 2017.
+Twenty years after its founding, AML’s ethos is still firmly rooted in our passion for Africa and for the private sector, bringing our granular understanding of certain countries to help our clients improve their performance.

 Baroness Lynda Chalker

 Lynda Chalker founded AML in 1997 with her considerable experience of African cultures and relationships, and of the numerous business and development issues crucial to Africa.